jsenv/core/packages/test/README.md

 ## 4.3 nodeWorkerThread/nodeChildProcess

-Params can be used to configure how node child process or node worker thread is started.
-nodeWorkerThread and nodeChildProcess uses the same parameters.
+nodeWorkerThread and nodeChildProcess can be configured, they use the same parameters listed in the table below:

 Parameter           | Description
 ------------------- | ----------------------------------------------------------